 - There is only one God, and that is Yahweh

-- There are 3 distinct persons in the Holy Trinity
+- There are three distinct persons in the Holy Trinity

-- All 3 entities in the Trinity have their origin in God
+- All three entities in the Trinity have their origin in God

-A particularly important thing to know is that the Mystery of the Holy Tertullian Trinity was revealed only to the scribes who had learned all they needed to know about the Kingdom of God.
+An essential thing to know is that the Mystery of the Holy Tertullian Trinity was revealed only to the scribes who had learned all they needed to know about the Kingdom of God.
 They continually bring old things and new things from their hearts.
-In the following lines, the three great ideas of the Trinity are shortly described.
+The three great ideas of the Trinity are shortly described in the following lines.

 1. There is only one God, and that is Yahweh

-2. There are 3 distinct persons in the Holy Trinity
+2. There are three distinct persons in the Holy Trinity

-The most important Trinitarian text is in the following verse: Go and make disciples of all nations, baptizing them in the name of the Father and of the Son and the Holy Spirit.
+The most crucial Trinitarian text is in the following verse: Go and make disciples of all nations, baptizing them in the name of the Father, the Son, and the Holy Spirit.
 In the act of Christian initiation, baptism, the equality of Father, Son, and Holy Spirit is invoked.
-It is inconceivable that along with the Father, a supposed angelic being was mentioned in this baptismal formula.
+It is inconceivable that a supposed angelic being was mentioned in this baptismal formula along with the Father.
 This is even more evident when it is noted that both Father and Son and Holy Spirit share the same divine Name, not several.